Skip to content

 However, several studies failed to show any increase in sports performance after taking ribose supplements.
 As of today, the evidence strongly suggests that ribose does not help athletes.

-Ribose has shown some promise for people with coronary heart disease.
+Ribose has shown some promise for people with coronary artery disease.
 In those patients, the heart may not get an adequate supply of blood and oxygen during exercise.
 This can cause chest pains, or angina.

 Some research suggests that ribose supplements may boost the amount of exercise that heart patients are able to do comfortably.
 The supplements may do this by helping to bring the heart's ATP levels back to normal after a heart attack or angina episode.